 Set up Single Sign-On (SSO)¶

-SaltStack Enterprise integrates with third-party identity and access management solutions to enable users to login to the Enterprise Console.
-SaltStack Enterprise supports various authentication integrations:
+SaltStack Config integrates with third-party identity and access management solutions to enable users to login to the SaltStack Config user interface.
+SaltStack Config supports various authentication integrations:

 - Single sign-on authentication (SSO) for an identity provider (IdP) that uses the SAML or OAuth protocols.